 OpenClaw isn't ready, but AI automation is

 247,000 people starred OpenClaw for a reason.
 The demand for AI that actually does things is real.
-Peter Steinberger (the creator) is joining OpenAI, and the project is moving to the OpenClaw Foundation.
+Peter Steinberger (the creator) has joined OpenAI, and the project has moved to the OpenClaw Foundation.
 It could mature into something solid.

 Right now, though, it's not there yet.
 Keep it out of production environments.
 But don't let that put you off AI automation entirely.
 The tools exist to do this safely.
 OpenClaw just isn't one of them yet.